 The photo of the airborne CJ-6 was taken from this shot in the movie, one of many shots showing the long-wheelbase workhorse being driven hard across the rough terrain of the Serengeti as it herds animals in preparation for catching them.
 The driver is actor Hardy Krüger, who plays "Kurt", a retired German race car driver.

 The herding Jeep, and another CJ-6 with a canvas roof for more comfortable transportation, are seen throughout the film.
-They are both right-hand-drive, suggesting they were sourced in Tanganyika, rather than brought from the States.
+They are both right-hand-drive, suggesting some of the Jeeps may have been sourced in Tanganyika, rather than brought from the States.
 According to the IMDB, Hardy Krüger wrote in his autobiography that the film crew rented every vehicle available in the country.

 A couple of the zebra-striped FC-170 (50K JPEG) stakebed trucks from the fleet provided by Willys, became prop vehicles in the film, carrying animal crates.
 (Elsewhere on the web, see more Forward Control Jeeps in Hatari at The FC Connection.)